Bees and Wasps

 The female wasp stocks the nest with insects or spiders that she has captured and stung into paralysis.
 After laying an egg on the prey, she builds a partition to make a small cell.
 Then she captures another prey, lays another egg and builds another wall to make the next cell, continuing until the tube is full of individual cells containing prey and eggs.

 Mud daubers overwinter as larvae in the mud tubes.
 One of Missouri's most common species is the black-and-yellow Sceliphron caementarium.
 A related common species, Chalybion californicum, is metallic blue with bluish wings.
 It steals the nests of S. caementarium, replacing nest contents with its own spiders and eggs.

 Mud daubers are not aggressive, don't defend their nests, and usually sting only when pinned against the skin.
 They are beneficial except for their unsightly mud nests, which often are placed around human habitation.
 Undesirable nests should be knocked down and the residual soil washed off with water and a brush.
 No insecticide treatments are necessary.

-Mud dauber wasp; width approximately 1 inch.
+Mud dauber wasp; about 1 inch long.